-The impairment of intangible exploration assets, and any eventual reversal thereof, is recognised as additional depletion, depreciation and amortisation expense in the statement of profit or loss and other comprehensive loss as impairment of non - current assets.
+The impairment of intangible exploration assets, and any eventual reversal thereof, is recognised as additional depletion, depreciation and amortisation expense in the Statement of Profit or Loss and Other Comprehensive Income as impairment of non - current assets.

-As at 31 December 2014 and 31 December 2013, there were no indicators of impairment as defined by AASB 6, and as such no impairment testing was performed.
+As at 31 December 2015 and 31 December 2014, there were no indicators of impairment as defined by AASB 6, and as such no impairment testing was performed.

-On 21 August 2014, Falcon Australia completed its Farm-Out Agreement and Joint Operating Agreement (collectively "the Agreements") with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited ("Origin") and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), (collectively referred to herein as the "Farminees"), each farming into 35% of Falcon Australia's Exploration Permits in the Beetaloo Basin, Australia (the "Permits").
+On 21 August 2014, Falcon Australia completed the Agreements with Origin and Sasol, each farming into 35% of Falcon Australia's Exploration Permits in the Beetaloo Basin, Australia.